jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 - CPU: Intel Core i5-2300， AMD FX-8100 or better (Geekbench 6 Multicore 1500 or better), CPU Vendor / Performance will **NOT** affect hardware encode speed or quality
 - RAM: 8GB (4GB should be enough for a server running Linux without a GUI)
-- Graphics: Intel Arc A series or newer, Nvidia GTX16/RTX20 series or newer (Excluding GTX1650), **AMD NOT recommended**.
+- Graphics: Intel Arc A series or newer, Nvidia GTX16/RTX20 series or newer (Excluding GTX1650), **AMD is NOT recommended**.

+Intel Drivers are much easier to install on Linux, with many distributions including them by default.
+If you do not need CUDA for other applications, it is highly recommended that you stick iwht Intel Graphics on Linux.

 ### Low Power Servers

 For users with expensive power or running servers on battery power:

-- Intel 12th gen N series platforms (Idle ~10w, Full ~15w)
+- Intel 12th gen N series platforms
-- Apple M Series mac mini (Idle ~5w, Full ~40w)
+- Apple M Series mac mini
-- Rockchip RK3588 / RK3588S SBC (Idle ~5w, Full ~15w, **Advanced Users Only**)
+- Rockchip RK3588 / RK3588S SBC (**Advanced Users Only**)

-### Do Not buy
+Power consumption: Intel 12th gen N series > Apple M series mac mini > Rockchip RK3588 / RK3588S

+### Watch Out for These Platforms

 - Intel "Atom" CPUs: Intel J/M/N/Y series low power CPUs up to 11th gen use a different architecture than higher end parts, leading to subpar performance despite what their names might suggest.
 Please be careful about these parts when shopping for a system to run Jellyfin.
-- Prebuilt NAS devices: Prebuilt NAS devices often have low powered CPUs underpowered for a good Jellyfin experience.
-Please lookout for the specs
+- Prebuilt NAS devices: The software environment on most Prebuilt NAS devices often causes 3rd party software to be hard to install and not work properly.
+They also often have low end processors that are too slow for a good Jellyfin experience (Intel Atom, Realtek ARM CPUs etc.).
 - Most SBCs (Single Board Computers): Most SBCs (Including Raspberry Pis) are too slow to provide a good Jellyfin experience.
 If You really want to run Jellyfin on a SBC, please look at models based on the following platforms: Rockchip RK3588 / RK3588S, Intel Core, Intel 12th gen N series
 - AMD Graphics: AMD Graphics have poor encoder quality and poor driver support. **This applies even on Linux**.
 - Low end GPUs: Certain low end GPUs (eg. GT1030, RX6400) don't have hardware encoding available.
 These models can't be used for Jellyfin hardware acceleration.